rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getDefaultInterface"></a>
 ## *getDefaultInterface <sup>method</sup>*

 Gets the default network interface.
 The active network interface is defined as the one that can make requests to the external network.
 Returns one of the supported interfaces as per `getInterfaces`, or an empty value which indicates that there is no default network interface.

+### Events

+No Events.

 ### Parameters